 Section 8.3.1- We are supportive of the requirement that 10% of the total residential units should be three or more bedrooms.
 However, we are not supportive of setting a minimum size of 100 square metres and to require that half of all the 3 bedroom residential units be built with all bedrooms on an exterior wall with glazing in each bedroom to provide overlook of common public or private outdoor amenity areas.
 If the intent is to create larger units to support families, setting a minimum size may not assist since unit price is determined by its size and for many families' large units are unaffordable.
 Today's market has started to respond to creating livable and efficient three bedroom units.
-Further, although in most instances the three bedroom units would be located at the corners of the building, which would in turn allow for each bedroom to face the exterior wall, setting a requirement in the Official Plan does not seem appropriate especially since there is no such requirement under the Ontario Building Code.
+Further, although in most instances the three bedroom to face the exterior wall, setting a requirement in the Official Plan does not seem appropriate especially since there is no such requirement under the Ontario Building Code.
 In addition, mandating which views the units shall have i.e. 'overlook of common public or private outdoor amenity areas' seems overly prescriptive for an Official Plan policy.